william-dawson/NTPoly/Examples/PremadeMatrix/ReadMe.md

 --number_of_electrons 10 --threshold 1e-6 --convergence_threshold 1e-5 \
 --density Density.mtx

+For the C++ version, you can similarly compile with: mpif90 main.cc -o example \
+  -I../../Source/CPlusPlus -I../../Source/C \
+  -L../../Build/lib -lNTPolyCPP -lNTPolyWrapper -lNTPoly -fopenmp -lstdc++ Note that we're using the Fortran wrapper to link, and as a result we have to explicitly link against the C++ standard library.
+For Mac users, note that the default clang installation doesn't support openmp, so you will need to compile everything with g++.

 In the build directory, there is also a /python folder, which is used for linking against a python program.
 Python requires you to set the Python path to this directory so that it knows where to look for the python module files: